 J-1 or F-1 to Green Card Process

-1. Choose both a dual intent nonimmigrant visa and a green card that best fit your situation
+- Choose both a dual intent non-immigrant visa and a green card that best fit your situation

-2. File the I-129 petition for that visa along with your I-140 for the green card along with the necessary supporting evidence and filing fees.
+- File the I-129 petition for that visa, along with your I-140 for the green card (can file concurrently depending on the visa), along with the necessary supporting evidence and filing fees.

-1. If your green card requires a PERM Labor Certification, then your employer will need to go through the Department of Labor to perform thorough recruitment for your position including placing ads and interviewing qualified candidates.
-This step can take up to nine months unless your employer is audited (either randomly or targeted), which could extend this period sometimes up to a year and a half.
+- If your green card requires a PERM Labor Certification, then your employer will need to go through the Department of Labor to perform thorough recruitment for your position, including placing ads and interviewing qualified candidates.
+This step can take up to nine months unless your employer is audited (either randomly or targeted), which could extend this period sometimes up to 1-2 years.

 You can also pursue a family or marriage-based green card, which follows the same steps, except the petitions will be different.
 Speak with your immigration attorney to determine which route is best for your unique case.